Get Connected – Volunteering and Shared Values

 Dublin City Volunteer Centre was awarded a major project grant by the European Commission within the framework of the Europe for Citizens Programme.

-The project, titled “Get Connected – Volunteering and Shared Values” will run until April 2019 and involves four partner organisations from four European countries:
+The project, titled “Get Connected – Volunteering and Shared Values”, ran from November 2017 until April 2019 and involved four partner organisations from four European countries:

 Our daily interactions with people around us can have a lasting effect on who we are, how we see the world and what we hold dear.
 Volunteering can play a big part in how people choose to spend their time, who they engage with and what issues they decide to act upon, which in turn will shape their attitudes, values and connections – with other people as well as with their direct or wider community.